southworks/botbuilder-js/docs/functional-tests/functional_tests_on_bots_from_scratch_to_ci.md

-To deploy the bot in Azure, we will need two files more.
+To deploy the bot in Azure, we will need the next files.

 The **deployment template**, that is a file used it to automatize the process of creation the resources relate to the bot.